-The giving of a guarantee by a BVI company is governed by the key corporate legislation, the BVI Business Companies Act (As Revised) (the "Act"), and the company's memorandum and articles of association.
+The giving of a guarantee by a BVI company is governed by the key corporate legislation, the Act, and the company's memorandum and articles of association.
 Subject to its memorandum and articles of association, the powers of a company include (among other things) the power to guarantee a liability or obligation of any person and secure any obligations by mortgage, pledge or other charge of any of its assets for that purpose.

-2.2 Are there enforceability or other concerns (such as director liability) if only a disproportionately small (or no) benefit to the guaranteeing/securing company can be shown?
+2.2 Are there enforceability or other concerns (such as director liability) if only a disproportionately small (or no) benefit to the guaranteeing/securing company can be